chmouel/snazy/README.md

 ## Kubernetes Events Colorization

-Snazy can parse and colorize the output of `kubectl get events`, making it much easier to visually distinguish different Kubernetes object types (such as pods, deployments, replica sets, etc.).
+Snazy can parse and colorize the output of `kubectl get events`, making it much easier to visually distinguish different Kubernetes object types (such as pods, deployments, replica sets and so on.).
 Each object type in the `OBJECT` column is assigned a distinct color, and all objects of the same type share the same color for consistency.

 Example usage: